 Find out more with my guide to reading hair color numbers/labels.

 It’s also essential to determine if you want to lift or deposit.

 Lift means that we are “lifting” the hair color to a lighter level.
 For instance, if your hair is brown and you want to go blonde, you’ll have to lift it.

 Deposit means that we are depositing hair color molecules into the hair to make it darker.

 Keep in mind that virgin hair color (hair that has never been colored) reacts much differently than hair that has been colored.
-Read more about that concept on the golden rule of hair color.
+Read more about the golden rule of lifting hair color.

 The Different Volumes of Developer:

 • 10 Volume Developer (10V / 3% peroxide) developer will deposit color and make the hair darker that is was.
 It works by just barely opening the cuticle enough to deposit pigment.
 Therefore, if you’re doing any type of color in which you only need to deposit color without lift (including most hair toners), this is what you need to use.

 • 20 Volume Developer(20V / 6% peroxide) is the most commonly used.
 First off, it is optimal for covering grey hair.
 Also, you’d use it to stay anywhere around the level your hair already is, or to lift 1-2 levels.

 • 30 Volume Developer (30V / 9% peroxide) will lift the hair up to 3 levels higher and is commonly used with lightener.